MithilaGuha/ra-training/README.md

 Research Assistant Training
 ================

-Let’s make some changes.
-Actually, I wanted more on this line.

 Welcome\!
 This **repository** (i.e., **repo**) provides a walkthrough of some essential tools and serves as a reference for research assistants.
 The material draws heavily from Jenny Bryan’s training on using Git and